 For reference class home theaters, a four-way masking screen is the way to go.
 The Director’s Choice is a native 2.0 aspect ratio that can mask virtually all aspect ratios in existence, such as 1.37:1 for the Wizard of Oz or 2.77:1 for Quentin Tarantino’s The Hateful Eight.
 Stewart offers a range of reference class projection materials to go with this screen, including the Microperf X2 acoustically transparent StudioTek 100 and 130 G4.
 All this performance isn’t inexpensive, but if you want the best, you’ll find pricing for a 130” wide unit around $43600.

 With Acoustic Frontiers, all it takes is 4 simple steps.

 This is where the magic happens and what really makes Acoustic Frontiers stand out.
-Every room is different, and we’ll account for all the elements that impact audio performance in your space to ensure you get the best performing system for your budget.
+Every room is different, and we’ll account for all the elements that impact audio-video performance in your space to ensure you get the best performing system for your budget.

 We’ll make the installation process as painless as possible and carefully calibrate your system to optimize performance.

 You deserve the best, and now you’ve got it.
 Put on your favorite movie because the system you wanted is yours to enjoy.

 “Acoustic Frontiers were very patient and helpful when it came to selecting speakers and equipment for the room.
 As a vendor for a multitude of companies, I really felt that I was getting objective advice.
 They helped me select everything from the speakers, AVR, to even the projector and screen!
 The end result was nothing short of amazing and my family and I couldn’t be more thrilled.
 Acoustic Frontiers receives my highest recommendation.
 We can’t thank you all enough!”